Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 <a name="managing_action"></a>
 ## Managing Actions

-The component-based application can register actions and receive action events.
+The component based application can register actions and receive action events.
 You can send an action event to another application using `app-control`.

 1. Declare `app-control` in the manifest file:
     ```